haowulab/haowulab.github.io/index.md

 I obtained my Ph.D. in Biostatistics from the
 <a href="http://www.biostat.jhsph.edu">Johns Hopkins University</a>.
 After that, I joined the Department of Biostatistics and Bioinformatics at Emory University as an Assistant Professor.
 I spent 12 years at Emory and became a full professor in early 2022.
-I joined SIAT in 2023 as a Distinghuised Professor.
+I joined SUAT in 2023 as a Distinghuised Professor.